google/mount-zip/README.md

 $ mount-zip foobar.zip mnt
 ```

-The ZIP archive can now be explored and read via the mounted file system:
+The mounted ZIP archive can be explored and read using any application:

 ```
 $ tree mnt